bwlewis/rthreejs/README.md

 See http://bwlewis.github.io/rthreejs  for an example.

 This project is based on the new htmlwidgets package.
-See https://github.com/ramnathv/htmlwidgets for details and links to several amazingly cool visualization widgets for R.
+See https://github.com/ramnathv/htmlwidgets for details and links to amazingly cool visualization widgets for R.

 ## NOTE!

 These examples generally run best in WebGL-enabled viewers, including at least Chrome, and recent versions of Internet Explorer web browsers.
-I have had some issues with Firefox on Windows.
+Users have had some issues with Firefox on Windows.
 Safari on Mac OS X seems to fall back to Canvas (not WebGL) rendering, but works.
 We try to maintain basic support for non-WebGL equipped browsers, but the performance and rendering quality will generally be inferior to WebGL visualizations.